 So, if you purchase a home or investment property for $250,000 and sell it for $300,000, you have a capital gain of $50,000.
 (In reality, the tax aspects of selling a home are a little more complicated.)

 For tax purposes, the purchase price of your main home includes a number of things, including upkeep costs, purchase costs, and sale costs, minus accumulated depreciation.

-You can also exclude up to $250,000 of profit, or up to $500,000 if you file a joint return with your spouse if you’ve lived in the home for 2 or more years.
+You can also exclude up to $250,000 of profit, or up to $500,000 if you file a joint return with your spouse if you’ve lived in the home for two or more years.
 If you’re selling a home at a gain, you almost certainly need to meet with a tax adviser to get advice on how to reduce your liability.

 - The sale or exchange of a capital asset not reported on another form or schedule